Chucky madtom: Distribution

-The chucky madtom has an extremely small distribution and is only known to live in two streams in the French Broad river system in eastern Tennessee.
-Only one specimen has been found in Dunn Creek in Sevier County.
-The Dunn Creek specimen was found in 1940 and no other specimens have been found in that location since leading many to believe the population in Dunn Creek has been extirpated.
-The majority of the specimens have come from Little Chucky Creek in Greene county Tennessee.
+The chucky madtom has an extremely small distribution and is only known from two streams in the French Broad river system in eastern Tennessee.
+In 1940, one specimen was found in Dunn Creek in Sevier County.
+No other individuals have been recovered from that location despite suitable habitat and a healthy fish population, potentially indicating that the population in Dunn Creek has been extirpated.
+Fourteen chucky madtoms have been collected from Little Chucky Creek in Greene County, the last of which was found in 2004.
 It is not known why these two small streams are the only place where the species is found, as there is similar habitat along portions of the Little Chucky Creek.
-Further surveys of surrounding areas with suitable habitat did not yield any more specimens.
-The streams contain mussels that are indicative of high water quality.
+Further conventional capture surveys of surrounding areas with suitable habitat did not yield any more specimens.
+However, eDNA sampling in 2023 and 2024 detected chucky madtom DNA in both creeks, yielding the first evidence for the potential persistence of the species in decades.

-Areas of slow riffles and some moderate flows characterize the portions of the Little Chucky Creek that the chucky madtom occupies.
-The beds of these streams usually consist of gravel or flat slabs of rock.
-Due to the small amount of specimens observed in the wild there is currently no information about the diet of the chucky madtom or whether or not it has any natural predators.
-The species the chucky madtom competes with is also unknown, although when chucky madtom species were collected there were other species of fish usually present.
-Species such as the central stoneroller, banded sculpins, greenside darters, redline darters, and banded darters.
-The current habitat has a few indicators of good stream health like the aforementioned mussels.
-Upstream from the known range of the madtom there is some impact on the land from agricultural use.
-Environmental pressures like siltation and destruction of the riparian zone may play a key part in the range of this endangered fish.

 Life history and ecology

 Due to the small range and lack of specimens, little is known about the life history of the chucky madtom.
 There is currently no information about diet, predators, spawning times, fecundity, or sex ratio.
 The low species count and protected status of this species makes it challenging for researchers to examine the diet of this species.
-Using other species one could potentially draw conclusions to the chucky madtoms feeding and reproduction habits.
-Other madtoms, such as the least madtom (Noturus hildebrandi), are not sexually mature until one year of age.
-Noturus hildebrandi and other madtoms breed in the late spring to early summer.
-Smoky madtoms usually selected nesting sites located under flat rocks.
-In smoky madtoms, mayfly nymphs comprised a significant chunk of their diet.
-Although exact feeding habits are unknown, it may be possible that the chucky madtom exhibit some of the same behaviors as these other species.
+Although exact life history details are unknown, the chucky madtom may exhibit some of the same life history traits as other Noturus species, including spring or summer spawning, low fecundity, cavity nesting, nest guarding, and a diet primarily consisting of aquatic macroinvertebrates.

+The chucky madtom requires clear and slow to moderate flowing water in stream runs.
+All collected specimens were found in areas where the dominant substrate included gravel, cobble, or rock slabs.
+Other fish species found during chucky madtom surveys include the central stoneroller, banded sculpin, greenside darter, redline darter, and banded darter.

+Threats

+Threats to the chucky madtom include poor water quality, erosion, pollution (especially sedimentation), habitat degradation, and riparian habitat destruction associated with agricultural land use in the area.
+Moreover, non-native species such as the virile crayfish (Faxonius virilis) and Kentucky river crayfish (Faxonius juvenilis) may compete with chucky madtoms for habitat and prey upon small individuals.